Teero888/frametee/README.md

 - **Multi-Track Editing:** Support for multiple tees (tracks) with independent input streams.
 - **Input Snippets:** Organize inputs into movable, resizable, and editable snippets.
 - **Recording:** Real-time and frame-by-frame recording capabilities.
-- **Prediction:** Visual trajectory prediction to see where the tee will go.
+- **Prediction:** Visual trajectory prediction to see where the tees will go.
 - **Undo/Redo:** Comprehensive undo/redo system for all timeline operations.
 - **Snippet Editor:** Detailed matrix editor for precise tick-by-tick input modification.
 - **Bulk Editing:** Apply changes (direction, jumping, weapons) to multiple ticks at once.